 Changes to the nation’s healthcare system demand innovative and dedicated nurses with exceptional clinical experience and a strong background in evidence-based practice, the latest technology and strong leadership abilities.
 The Department of Nursing prepares graduates for the practice of professional nursing through rigorous academic and clinical coursework grounded in nursing science and related biological sciences, social sciences and the arts.

-The Department of Rehabilitation Sciences, which is comprised of the programs in Occupational Therapy and Therapeutic Recreation and the Collaborative for Community Inclusion, is at the forefront of developing innovative academics, research and social justice programs to help those who have long-term physical or psychological disabilities have full, satisfying, active and meaningful lives.
+The Department of Rehabilitation Sciences, which is comprised of the programs in Occupational Therapy and Recreational Therapy and the Collaborative for Community Inclusion, is at the forefront of developing innovative academics, research and social justice programs to help those who have long-term physical or psychological disabilities have full, satisfying, active and meaningful lives.
 Through education, practice, service, and research, our goal is to serve persons, populations, and organizations to ensure access, opportunity, and participation in society for all.

 The School of Social Work is an integral part of Temple's College of Public Health, sharing a home with other professions that seek healing and opportunities to bolster human capacities.
 The School of Social Work fulfills its mission of building social and economic justice through teaching, research and service.
 Our graduates tackle issues related to HIV/AIDS, mental health, substance abuse, homelessness, juvenile justice, health services, hospice services, community capacity building, violence against women, organizational diversity, child welfare, teenage pregnancy, elder abuse, and poverty.